andr-ll/nuti/docs/httpClient.md

 If troubles with API for performing requests to are possible - `retry` method can handle such requests and automatically perform new one.

-By default retries to requiest in 10 seconds.
+By default retries to do request in 10 seconds.

 Following example will perform up to 3 additional requests, if main request has failed: